Lists of tried and tested hotels, malls, other attractions and most importantly restaurants and cafes:

 4) Topkapi Palace: Your visit to Istanbul won’t be complete if you don’t visit Topkapi.
 It is huge, extraordinary and you can feel the history in every brick around you.
 The garden is the most beautiful part with its amazing sea view.
 Don’t miss the room where Quran is being read 24 hours and where you’ll see some of Prophet Mohammed’s belongings.

 5) Grand Bazaar: Over 3000 shops and you won’t get bored or tired of shopping.
 They sell the most beautiful teaware and accessories.
-Don’t spend a lot of time in each shop in order to be able to cover as much shops as you can.
-Make sure you bargain because you will probably find the same product in other shops.
-Have a break in one of the cafes and try the Apple Tea or have a doner if you’re hungry.
-This could be the best part of your trip.
+Make sure you bargain because you will probably find the same items in other shops.

 7) Hagia Sophia: A must visit museum (which was a church and then a mosque).
 There is a great historical background behind it that you don’t want to miss so make sure you take an audio tour.

-8) Basilica Cistern: An underground place where water used to be stored.
+8) Basilica Cistern: Where water used to be stored underground.
 It’s dark, humid, and slippery!

 10) The Museum of Innocence: For literature lovers.
 This museum is based on Orhan Pamuk’s mesmerizing novel.
 It is highly recommended to visit even if you have not read the novel.
-You will fall in love with the detail and lose track of time while tracing the items.
+You will fall in love with the details and lose track of time..

 11) Istanbul Modern: Museum of Modern Art.
 A must for art lovers.

 12) Sakıp Sabancı Müzesi: Formerly the home of Sakıp Sabancı and currently a museum.
 Family portraits and furniture are displayed and temporary international exhibitions are hosted there.